 Great North Road

+A clone has been the victim of a savage killing.
+The investigation may uncover a threat to humanity's very existence.
 Great North Road is a standalone adventure from science fiction star Peter F. Hamilton, the author of The Night's Dawn trilogy.
+For fans of Philip K. Dick and Kim Stanley Robinson.

 In Newcastle, AD 2142, Detective Sidney Hurst attends a brutal murder scene.
 The victim is one of the wealthy North family’s clones, but the most disturbing aspect is how he died.
 Twenty years ago, a North clone billionaire and his household were slaughtered in the exact same manner, on the tropical planet of St Libra.
-So was Angela Tramelo wrongly convicted back then?
+The only member of the household left alive, Angela Tramelo, received the blame.
+Was Angela wrongly convicted back then?
 She’d never wavered under interrogation – claiming she alone survived an alien attack.

 A great big sprawling enjoyable science fiction read.
 Does what it says on the tin.
 I finally closed it with a sense of satisfaction